 The igniter is also an important component.
 In prior experiences with pellet grills, the igniter would often burn out, leaving you stuck with no heat.
 The igniter on the MAK reaches 2000 degrees F in seconds and brings the unit online quickly so you have less warm up time.

 I also can’t stress their lifetime warranty as well.
-The peace of mind that if it ever goes out, you can get a new one, is an amazing feature.
+The peace of mind that if it ever goes out you can get a new one is an amazing feature.

 Roaming Thermometer

 MAK enlisted feedback from users who mentioned they would like to fine tune temperature swings (all smokers from pellet to offsets have swings).
 So they engineered a roaming thermocouple that tracks the ambient temperature of the smoker wherever you are cooking.
-Simply remove the thermocouple and move it next to the item being cooked and get the most consistent temperature needed for the perfect cook.

 Built in K Probes

 We know that cooking to temperature is the golden rule of low and slow.
-With built in K style probes, you can monitor the temperature of brisket, or anything you are cooking, right from the control unit.
+With three built in K style probes, you can monitor the temperature of brisket, or anything you are cooking, right from the control unit.
 It also can be used to set alarms and provide updates as to when you need to wrap or pull a finished shoulder off the grill.

 Grilling – FlameZone